mbuczko/revolt/README.md

                           clojure -A:dev:dev/nrepl:dev/cljs:dev/pack -t revolt.plugin/clean,revolt.plugin/info:env=test:version=1.1.2

-To make things even easier to type, namespace part of keyword may be omitted when a built-in task or plugin is being used.
-So, it's perfectly legal to call something like this:
+To make things even easier to type, namespace parts of qualified keywords may be omitted when a built-in task or plugin is being used.
+So, it's perfectly valid to call:

                           clojure -A:dev:dev/nrepl:dev/cljs:dev/pack -t clean,info:env=test:version=1.1.2